Mayo College: Sports

 Mayo College has sporting facilities afor students and staff consisting of playing fields for football and hockey and a cricket ground with a view of the Aravali Hills and an old red sandstone pavilion.

 Horse riding was discontinued after Independence and revived again in 1993 with ten horses.
 Today, Mayo College has more than 60 horses and close to 250 boys and girls are trained.
 Mayo has ten polo players who practice at the Sawai Man Singh II polo ground.
 Students are trained in events like Show Jumping, Pig Sticking, Tent Pegging, Dressage, etc. Mayo College has participated in national level polo competitions and produced players like Himmat Singh Bedla, Nagender Singh, Pratap Singh, Sarveshwar Singh, Dhruv Singh.
 The school participated in the SUPA International Polo Tournament held in the UK in 2008.
 Mayo College actively participates in the Jodhpur polo season and the Delhi Horse Show.

+There are sports facilities for students and staff consisting of playing fields for football, hockey and a cricket ground with a view of the Aravali Hills and a beautiful old red sandstone pavilion called Bikaner Pavilion.
-Squash players may choose between the modern glass-backed courts or the historic Fanshawe courts, open to the sky.
-The school has many basketball courts.

-There is a standard 400m running track.
+The modern glass-backed courts for squash or the historic Fanshawe courts, open to the sky.
+Mayo College has a nine-hole golf course which was built recently.
+It also has many basketball courts.
+There is a standard 400m track.
 Athletics is one of the major seasonal and coaching sports.

-The Junior School and Senior School boys regularly play tennis in the evening as a daily routine throughout the year.
-There are around 11 tennis courts on the campus.
-There are five all-weather synthetic courts and two clay courts in the senior school.
-The junior school has four clay courts.
+There are around 17 tennis courts on the campus.
+There are 5 all-weather synthetic courts and 4-5 clay courts in the senior school.
+The junior school has 4 clay courts.
+The 10m Shooting Range is used by boys and girls (from Mayo Girls) of all classes and is one of the best shooting range available at any school in India.

-The gymnasium has a permanent instructor and trainer.
-It attracts approximately 40 boys every afternoon.
-It is equipped with modern stations, free weights, treadmills and stands.

-There is a 10m shooting range.
-The college owns imported rifles and pistols and has coaches.
-Mayo has participated and won medals at various IPSC's and national level tournaments.

-Mayo College has a 9 hole Golf Course which was built in the early 2005 and has a coaching facility making the polo ground double as a driving range.
+Cricket

+Mayo College Ground has hosted 19 first-class match stating in 1926 to 1986; since then, the ground has not first-class matches but regularly hosts other matches.